Qiskit/qiskit.org/content/advocates/index/master.md

 ## Steps to apply

-1. Fill the form below
+1. Click on the "Apply now" button below
-2. Click the link to attend test
+2. Complete the test attached to the application form
-3. Learn, do the test and get certified
+3. Upload the test results to the application form and hit submit

 <Button href="#">Apply now</Button>